 ANYWAYS...back to whole form herbs.

-So, when were looking at the Corona Virus we want to be taking herbs that either inhibit the cells penetration of our cells, boost our immune system, have anti-viral qualities to them or straight up attach to viruses inhibiting them from doing anything to us.
+So, when were looking at the Corona Virus we want to be taking herbs that either inhibit the cells penetration of our cells, boost our immune system, have anti-viral qualities to them or attach to viruses inhibiting them from doing anything to us.
 We have no way of knowing for sure if these herbs will be effective against COVID-19 due to lack of scientific testing BUT we can look at herbs that are effective at boosting the immune system or are effective against viruses in the same family.

 Echinacea angustafolia/purpurea - also known as Echinacea is a powerhouse, immune modulating herb.
 It can help an overactive immune system calm down and an underactive one get up and going.
 The active constituents lie in the root of the plant.
 And, due to the plant's popular effective healing properties, Echinacea is currently endangered from mass harvesting.
 I am stating this so you know when you consume this plant it's life died for you - and you should have a deep reverance knowing that.
 Echinacea works though, and its probably one of the best immune system herbs out there so do use it when you need, just don't over consume it.
 It stimulates the immune system’s ability to fight off a wide span of infection including fungal, bacterial and viral.
 This herb works both directly and indirectly in the body.
 Indirectly it stimulates white blood cell production therefore enhancing the body’s immune system.
 On a cellular level it works by supplying constituents such as polysaccharides into the body which inhibit a virus’s ability to enter and take over cells.
 The alkaloids, (which cause the tingly sensation in the mouth), are antibacterial and anti-fungal, also working directly at the cellular level.
 This herb is best taken at the on-start of a decrease in the immune system in order to inhibit any progression of infection and boost the white blood cells in the body.
 It is recommended to take this herb in tincture measurements of 5ml – 20ml per day over the whole day or 20ml all at once right before going to bed if thats when your starting to feel it come on.
 This can also be taken during an illness to help the body heal faster.